Approximately how much does a seminary education cost?

 How do I finance my Princeton Seminary education?

 Gifts from generous donors and alumni help to subsidize many of the costs faced by Princeton Theological Seminary students.
-Between 80% and 90% of our students receive institutional need-based grants or merit-based scholarships which cover most of their tuition.
+The vast majority of our students receive institutional need-based grants or merit-based scholarships which cover most of their tuition.
 These funds reduce our students’ reliance on student loans.

 Do you offer Merit-Based Scholarships?